-- Home maintenance (including care of the grounds); - Budgeting and money management; - Credit counseling; - How to negotiate the purchase price of a Home; - How to obtain homeownership financing and loan pre-approvals, including a description of types of financing that may be available, and the pros and cons of different types of financing; - How to find a Home, including information about homeownership opportunities, schools, and transportation in the BHA's Jurisdiction; - Advantages of purchasing a Home in an area that does not have a high concentration of low-income families and how to locate Homes in such areas; and - Information on fair housing, including fair housing lending and local fair housing enforcement agencies; and Information about the Real Estate Settlement Procedures Act ("RESPA") (12 U.S.C. § 2601, et seq.), state and Federal truth-in-lending laws, and how to identify and avoid loans with oppressive terms and conditions.
+- How to obtain homeownership financing and loan pre-approvals, including a description of types of financing that may be available, and the pros and cons of different types of financing; - How to find a Home, including information about homeownership opportunities, schools, and transportation in the BHA's Jurisdiction; - ◆ Advantages of purchasing a Home in an area that does not have a high concentration of low-income families and how to locate Homes in such areas; and ◆ Information on fair housing, including fair housing lending and local fair housing enforcement agencies; and Information about the Real Estate Settlement Procedures Act ("RESPA") (12 U.S.C. § 2601, et seq.), state and Federal truth-inlending laws, and how to identify and avoid loans with oppressive terms and conditions.